 The first reason is aesthetics.
 We bring plants into our homes to look good, and if they’re a brown, crispy mess, that’s ruining the look we’re going for.

 The second reason is bugs.
 Bugs LOVE a dead leaf.
 I have no idea why.
 They love new growth and dead growth and ignore the bit between those stages.
 The most compelling reason to get rid of dead leaves is that they attract and harbour pests.

-I remove ALL dead leaves.
-And by that mean I remove all of the dead leaves on a plant but also leaves that are 100% dead.
+I remove totally dead leaves.
 I leave the ones with a bit of crispiness (depending on the plant) because the part of the leaf that isn’t dead can still go on photosynthesising.